sonersg/node-js/README.md

 - **npm init -y** command sets everything to default while initialization
 - devDepency is used only for the dependecies while developing the app
 - 1.0.0 => major changes . minor changes . bug fixes

+## event loops

+- offloading the heavy tasks
+- puting the heavy tasks at the end ? or executing the heavy tasks latest ?
+- setTimeout, setinterval... are asynchronous
+- async events get offloaded, they run latest